cdiaz-fl/global_jam_2022/README.md

 ## Concept
 The theme chosen for the GGJ 2022 was **duality**.
 Our game focuses on the split that social media create in individuals.
-With the excuse of bringing people together, social media push individuals to nurture another version of themselves which is not resonance with their true spirit.
-Individuals become users that are torn between two conflicting worlds.
+With the excuse of bringing people together, social media push individuals to nurture another version of themselves which is not in resonance with their true self.
+Individuals become users who are torn between two clashing worlds.

+This is represented in our game with a game board made up of two side.
+The player hops from one side to the other interacting with the game.
+It's in the interaction between these two worlds that conflict arises.